-Irrespective of whether you want to go long or short on the FTSE 100 – spread betting is the a way to speculate on the UK’s primary stock market index.
-This is because you won’t be required to pay any tax on your profits, stamp duty is waivered, and you can trade with leverage of up to 20x.
+Irrespective of whether you want to go long or short on the FTSE 100 – spread betting is one way to speculate on the UK’s primary stock market index.
+In the UK, traders are not required to pay any tax on spread-betting profits, stamp duty is waivered, and you can trade with leverage of up to 20x.

-In this guide, we review the ins and outs of how FTSE 100 Spread Betting UK wise works and which FCA brokerage sites you should consider.
+In this guide, we review the ins and outs of how FTSE 100 Spread Betting in the UK works and which FCA brokerage sites offer this trading strategy.

 Payment methods